krasimir/techy/docs/index.md

 ### Master config

-There is a way to define variables which will be available for all the pages.
+There is a way to define variables that will be available for all the pages.
 Create a file `Techy.js` in the main project's directory.
 Here is an example:

 	// Techy.js
 	module.exports = function() {